A Composable Game-Theoretic Framework for Blockchains: Composition

-As the blockchain game players are assumed not collude with each other, we can look at the blockchain game as a black box.
-That is, given a set of transaction triples, the blockchain game will output a probability measure over the appropriate space of blockchain orderings.
-Intuitively, we could thus pre-compute the strategy profiles that the miners/validators in the blockchain game would form, for any possible set of transaction triples. \begin{definition}[Optimal strategy sets of $X$ w.r.t. $\beta$] For a given blockchain $\beta$, an execution function $\omega$ and a set $Y\in\Y(X)$, we define the \emph{completed blockchain game} $(\bgame_{Y},\omega)$.
-This is just the blockchain game induced by $Y$, together with the utility function $u=(u_j)_{j\in M}$, where $u_j:\Sigma_{bg}\rightarrow\R_{\geq0}$ for $j\in M$ is defined, similarly to \eqref{eq:utility}, as the expected fees obtained by player $j$, together with any other funds that can be claimed by $j$ according to the execution function, i.e., $u_j(\sigma_{bg})=\int_{\bmodel_M(Y)}\omega_j(b)\dd P_{\sigma_{bg}}(b)$.
-One can compute the set of strategy profiles $\overline{\Sigma}_{bg}^{Y}$, containing all (mixed-strategy) Nash equilibria of $(\bgame_{Y},\omega)$, after iterated removal of weakly dominated strategies\footnote{We assume that the blockchain model leads to a completed blockchain game such that this set is non-empty.}.
-We call $\overline{\Sigma}_{bg}^{Y}$ the \emph{optimal strategy set for $Y$ w.r.t. $\beta$}.
-Similarly, we call elements of $\overline{\Sigma}_{bg}^{Y}$ the \emph{optimal strategy profiles for $Y$ w.r.t. $\beta$} and denote them by $\overline{\sigma}_{bg}$\footnote{Note that $\overline{\sigma}_{bg}$ could be a mixed strategy, but it will still yield a probability distribution on the appropriate space of blockchain orderings and is thus well-defined within our framework.}.
-The collection $(\overline{\Sigma}_{bg}^{Y})_{Y\in\Y(X)}$ is the \emph{collection of optimal strategy sets of $X$}.
-Keep in mind that an (optimal) strategy profile in the cross-layer game would be a collection of (optimal) strategy profiles for $Y$, for all $Y$ that could be the outcome of the application game. \end{definition} \begin{remark} For ease of presentation, we will henceforth assume that for a given blockchain behaviour $\beta$ (implying player set $M$), an execution function $\omega$ and a set $Y\in\Y(X)$, $|\overline{\Sigma}_{bg}^Y|=1$, i.e., there will be a unique optimal strategy profile, denoted by $\overline{\sigma}_{bg}^Y$ for $Y$ w.r.t. $\beta$.
-This allows us to define a utility function immediately for an application game $\G=(N,X,\Sigma_a,\pi_a)$ as follows.
-For $i\in N\cup M$, let $u_i:\Sigma_a\to\R$ map $\sigma_a\mapsto\int_{\bmodel_M(\pi_a(\sigma_a))}\omega_i(b)\dd P_{\overline{\sigma}_{bg}^{\pi_a(\sigma_a)}}(b)$.
-We will denote the \emph{completed application game w.r.t. $\beta$} as $(\G,\beta,\omega)$.
-The definition of a CR easily extends to this completed application game. \end{remark}
+Since blockchain game players are assumed not to collude, we can treat the blockchain game as a black box.
+Given a set of transaction triples, it outputs a probability measure over blockchain orderings.
+Intuitively, we can pre-compute the strategy profiles miners or validators would adopt for any set of transaction triples. \begin{definition}[Optimal strategy sets of $X$ w.r.t. $\beta$] For a given blockchain $\beta$, an execution function $\omega$ and a set $Y\in\Y(X)$, we define the \emph{completed blockchain game} $(\bgame(Y),\omega)$.
+This is just the blockchain game induced by $Y$, together with the utility function $u=(u_j)_{j\in M}$, where $u_j:\Sigma_{\bg}\rightarrow\R_{\geq0}$ for $j\in M$ is defined, similarly to \eqref{eq:utility}, as the expected fees obtained by player $j$, together with any other funds that can be claimed by $j$ according to the execution function, i.e., $u_j(\sigma_{\bg})=\int_{\bmodel_M(Y)}\omega_j(b)\dd P_{\sigma_{\bg}}(b)$.
+One can compute the set of strategy profiles $\overline{\Sigma}_{\bg}^{Y}$, containing all (mixed-strategy) Nash equilibria of $(\bgame(Y),\omega)$, after iterated removal of weakly dominated strategies\footnote{We assume that the blockchain model leads to a completed blockchain game such that this set is non-empty.}.
+We call $\overline{\Sigma}_{\bg}^{Y}$ the \emph{optimal strategy set for $Y$ w.r.t. $\beta$}.
+Similarly, we call elements of $\overline{\Sigma}_{\bg}^{Y}$ the \emph{optimal strategy profiles for $Y$ w.r.t. $\beta$} and denote them by $\overline{\sigma}_{\bg}$\footnote{Note that $\overline{\sigma}_{\bg}$ could be a mixed strategy, but it will still yield a probability distribution on the appropriate space of blockchain orderings and is thus well-defined within our framework.}.
+The collection $(\overline{\Sigma}_{\bg}^{Y})_{Y\in\Y(X)}$ is the \emph{collection of optimal strategy sets of $X$}.
+Keep in mind that an (optimal) strategy profile in the cross-layer game would be a collection of (optimal) strategy profiles for $Y$, for all $Y$ that could be the outcome of the application game. \end{definition} \begin{remark} For ease of presentation, we will henceforth assume that for a given block behaviour $\beta$ (implying player set $M$), an execution function $\omega$ and a set $Y\in\Y(X)$, $|\overline{\Sigma}_{\bg}^Y|=1$, i.e., there will be a unique optimal strategy profile, denoted by $\overline{\sigma}_{\bg}^Y$ for $Y$ w.r.t. $\beta$.
+This allows us to define a utility function immediately for an application game $\G=(N,X,\Sigma_\ag,\pi_\ag)$ as follows.
+For $i\in N\cup M$, let $u_i:\Sigma_\ag\to\R$ map $\sigma_\ag\mapsto\int_{\bmodel_M(\pi_\ag(\sigma_\ag))}\omega_i(b)\dd P_{\overline{\sigma}_{\bg}(\sigma_{\ag})}(b)$.
+We denote the \emph{completed application game w.r.t. $\beta$ and $\omega$} as $(\G,\beta,\omega)$.
+The definition of a CR easily extends to this completed application game.
+This assumption is strong, as existence and uniqueness (especially the latter) of game-theoretic equilibrium concepts are not guaranteed, especially in games that become more complex in trying to better approximate reality.
+Future research on more complex models for block behaviour should be accompanied by investigating the existence, and possible uniqueness of optimal strategy profiles. \end{remark}